yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Hardware/Netgear/WGT634U.rst

 = Serial console =

 Default parameters for the serial console on J7 are 115200 N81.
-You need a [http://www.maxim-ic.com/quick_view2.cfm/qv_pk/1068 MAX3232] chip (or one of the alternatives, such as cell phone data cables) to get the console working.
+You can build a suitable serial console using a [http://www.maxim-ic.com/quick_view2.cfm/qv_pk/1068 MAX3232] chip.
+You can also build a serial console cable using a cell phone data cable.
+For example, the [http://www.radioshack.com/product/index.jsp?productId=2103605 Radio Shack "Mobile Phone Data Cable, Cable 22"] (part number 170-0762) works, clipping off the cell phone end and attaching the exposed wires as follows: green wire to GND; orange wire to RX; and white wire to TX; leaving VCC unconnected.
+Plug into your linux box's USB port and connect minicom to /dev/ttyUSBn.

 J6 (left from J7) is a second serial port, but has no header on it.
 It has the same pinout as J7.